Buying your home from the Council

 Making your application

-Secure tenants who want to purchase a property under the Right to Buy must apply to the Council in writing.
-To do this you need to fill in a form called an 'RTB1'.
-You can download the form directly from the Government's website (further details on the purchasing process are given in the guidance leaflet below).
-We will also send you our Right to Buy Additional Information Form for completion which must be submitted the same time as the RTB1.
+Secure tenants who want to purchase a property under the Right to Buy can either request an application pack directly from EFDC or visit the Government's website where You can download the form directly from the Government's website.
+If you choose this option please contact us as you will also need to complete our Right to Buy Additional Information form which must be submitted at the same time as the RTB1 application form.

 If you purchase a house you will become a freeholder, and if you buy a flat or maisonette from the Council you will be a leaseholder.
 Your local Citizens Advice Bureau can give support, as well as independent financial advice, on leaseholds and buying your council home.